mconnor/mconnor/README.md

 - Dogs and I get along well
 - I am one of those obnoxious Crossfit people.

-A favorite quote is from Jazz Critic and radical pragmatist:
+A favorite quote is from Jazz Critic and radical pragmatist, Stanley Crouch.:

 > The high point of civilization is that you can hate me and I can hate you but we develop an etiquette that allows us to deal with each other because if we acted solely upon our impulse we'd probably go to war.